Media Magic. Real Results.

 I love news.
 I should, I have been in and out of that business throughout my entire career.
 As I worked through the digital revolution in three different newsrooms, one conclusion became obvious to me.
 In a world with thousands of competitors all working to attract the same audiences, there is only one path.
 Deliver clearly superior content.
 Double down on the fundamentals of great writing, authentic storytelling and rock solid journalism.
 If media have become too extreme and divisive, we must be the antidote.

 News is not a commodity.
-Build trust through consistent excellence, not by chasing fleeting trends or slavishly following deceptive data.
+Build trust through consistent excellence, not by chasing fleeting trends or slavishly following data without filtering it through your own human brain.

 This was a major step forward at WKYC toward true multiplatform journalism.
 The opiod epidemic was devastating lives across Ohio, yet the news coverage seemed somehow impersonal.
 I assembled a diverse team of journalists, some experienced reporters, some who were masters of digital media techniques.
 We invested their time by embedding our people with EMS services across the region.
 We told these personal stories of despair, exhaustion and even death online, via social media, and on television.